 The DSU Plan was closed to executives as of January 1, 2015.
 Prior to this, designated executives were able to elect to receive all or a portion of their AIP compensation in the form of DSUs.

-Executives were required to make an irrevocable election to participate in the DSU Plan prior to the end of each fiscal year to which the AIP compensation applied.
-Remaining DSUs held by executives continue to be governed by the terms of the DSU Plan.
+There are no outstanding DSUs held by NEOs.